laelnasan/yomichampv/README.md

 # Yomichampv
-A simple script that enables mpv to work with Yomichan
+A simple script that enables mpv to work with Yomichan by copying subtitles to the clipboard

 ![](https://media1.giphy.com/media/MCS5hVmcZ4JqLM28a6/giphy.gif)